-Dr. Farias graduated with a bachelor's degree in biology from the State University of Paraíba in 2004 at her hometown in Brazil.
-In September of 2006, she moved to Spain to do her Master's and Ph.D. on immunology at the University of Granada on molecular oncology research.
+In 2004, Dr. Farias graduated with a bachelor's degree in biology from the State University of Paraíba in her hometown in Brazil.
+In September 2006, she moved to Spain to complete her master's and Ph.D. in immunology at the University of Granada on molecular oncology research.
 Her dissertation was on the purification and characterization of the human umbilical cord stroma.
-Before joining Mayo Clinic, Dr. Farias worked at the Centre for Genomics and Oncological Research (GENyO), in Spain as a postdoctoral fellow, and also as a postdoctoral researcher at the Biomedical Research Centre at the University of Granada.
+Before joining Mayo Clinic, Dr. Farias worked at the Centre for Genomics and Oncological Research (GENyO) in Spain as a postdoctoral fellow, and as a postdoctoral researcher at the Biomedical Research Centre at the University of Granada.
 She owns several patents and has presented extensively at national and international meetings.

-Dr. Farias has experience purifying and characterizing mesenchymal stem cell (MSC) populations from adult tissues and also culturing and differentiating them on conventional and 3D scaffolds.
-During her postdoctoral training, she focused on the anticancer potential of umbilical cord MSCs in combination with radiotherapy in vitro and in vivo.
-She also studied the exosomal protein content of irradiated umbilical cord tissue-derived mesenchymal stem cells (UC-MSCs), trying to deepen the molecular mechanism underlying the anti-tumoral effect of radiation-activated UC-MSCs.
-Currently she participates on a project to explore the combination of UC-MSCs and radiotherapy to treat rectal cancer patients.
+Dr. Farias has experience purifying and characterizing mesenchymal stem cell (MSC) populations from adult tissues and culturing and differentiating them on conventional and 3D scaffolds.
+During her postdoctoral training, she focused on the anti-cancer potential of umbilical cord MSCs in combination with radiotherapy in vitro and in vivo.
+She also studied the exosomal protein content of irradiated umbilical cord tissue-derived mesenchymal stem cells (UC-MSCs), trying to deepen understanding of the molecular mechanism underlying the anti-tumoral effect of radiation-activated UC-MSCs.
+Currently she participates in a project to explore the combination of UC-MSCs and radiotherapy to treat patients with rectal cancer.

 Dr. Domingo obtained his medical degree from Iberoamerican University in 2018 at Santo Domingo, Dominican Republic.
 During his medical career, he worked as a research trainee at the Dominican Gamma Knife Center and the Iberoamerican University Research Department.